Off The Square

 Set in the beating heart of Manchester’s Northern Quarter, Off The Square is state-of-the-art music and events space that plays host to live gigs as well as club nights.

-from £300.00Beat the Frog is a legendary amateur comedy night, taking place each and every Monday.
+Beat the Frog is a legendary amateur comedy night, taking place each and every Monday.
 Many famous names prove it’s the real deal.

-free entryAn insanely committed seven-nights-a-week, Creatures of the Night Comedy Club opens its doors (20.30-22.30 typically, though please check) for evening after evening of side-splitting comedy.
+Free entryAn insanely committed seven-nights-a-week, Creatures of the Night Comedy Club opens its doors (20.30-22.30 typically, though please check) for evening after evening of side-splitting comedy.

-Band on the Wall bring people together to make, as well as watch, music.
+Free entryBand on the Wall bring people together to make, as well as watch, music.
 Join them to learn folk tunes from all over the world.

 Rock-informed, techno-adjacent musical collagists Moin perform at Band on the Wall this spring.

-from £16.50Every Monday night upstairs at Fierce Bar, The Comedy Vault hosts an outrageously funny open-mic night.
+From £16.50Every Monday night upstairs at Fierce Bar, The Comedy Vault hosts an outrageously funny open-mic night.
 Come and try your hand or just to watch and laugh.

-free entryA new lifestyle store, supporting independent design.
+From £9.99A new lifestyle store, supporting independent design.

 Soup Kitchen is a superb communal cafe by day and an excellent live music venue by night.
 The perfect choice for lunch or a great night out.